Parzival-07/LangOS/README.md

 8. **No quota limits**: Users can create unlimited files
 9. **Fixed buffer sizes**: 16KB for file lists, 2048 bytes for sentence replacements
 10. **POSIX dependency**: Uses Linux-specific system calls (not fully portable to Windows)
+11. **No file replication**: Each file resides on exactly one Storage Server (the one where it was created).
+Files are NOT replicated or migrated between Storage Servers.
+If a Storage Server goes offline, its files become inaccessible until the server returns.
+This is a deliberate design choice for simplicity and is common in distributed systems without redundancy.

 ---